anbrikzone/Flask-2-Project/README.md

-# Flask Project 1.
-Employees Application
+# Flask Project 2.
+To-Do List

 ## About
-This app show the list of employees and allow to add new, update and remove employees
+To-Do list app with waether widget.
+You can add, delete tasks and mark them as done.
+The app has login & registration forms.

 ## Frameworks
 1. Flask